 Is this a chopper?
 I don’t think so.
 I’ll call it two-wheel art.

 Take a close look at the detail.
-Some much time and energy went into to crafting this motorcycle.
+Some serious time and energy went into to crafting this motorcycle.
 Not my cup of Castrol, but you can’t deny its workmanship.

 Again, not a chopper but a sweet Harley done up Vincent style.